Skip to content

 Adding necessary Terraform filesπŸ”—

-(Unless you have received a customized gateway.tf file) Create a new terraform file like gateway.tf to call the module from there.
+(Unless you have received a customized gateway.tf file) Create a new terraform file like gateway.tf.
 The required minimum looks like:

 module "gateway" {